E-LOVE-APP/frontend-api/README.md

 2nd and 3d parts below were automated by .vscode task-script.
 So please start our application in VSCODE from ``` frontend-api ``` folder.
 If this task hasn't worked, please use the next steps below this section.
+(FYI, composing containers task isn't included in the script)

 ***